simhaonline/zeebe/docs/src/bpmn-workflows/timer-events/timer-events.md

 * [access a variable](/reference/expressions.html#access-variables) (e.g. `= remainingTime`)
 * [using temporal values](/reference/expressions.html#temporal-expressions) (e.g. `= date and time(expirationDate) - date and time(creationDate)`)

-The expression is evaluated on activating the timer catch event.
-It must result either in a `string` that has the same ISO 8601 format as the static value or an equivalent temporal value (i.e. a date-time, a duration, or a cycle).
+If the expression belongs to a timer start event of the workflow then it is evaluated on deploying the workflow.
+Otherwise, it is evaluated on activating the timer catch event.
+The evaluation must result either in a `string` that has the same ISO 8601 format as the static value or an equivalent temporal value (i.e. a date-time, a duration, or a cycle).

 ### Time Date